chrisnotic/superai/README.md

 ## Python usage

-The client allows you to run Python scripts on your machine to automate your work process.
-For example, you can use a script like this to create jobs:
+The client allows you to run Python scripts on your machine to automate your work processes.
+For example, you can use a script like this to submit data points for processing:

 ```
 import superai as ai